The Merger Control Review: United Kingdom

 Given that notification under the UK system is voluntary, the question of whether clearance should be sought from the CMA in a particular case is one for the parties – and, in particular, the purchaser – to consider.
 This is essentially a question of what level of commercial risk is acceptable.

 Where the parties elect not to notify a transaction, the CMA may still become aware of it as a result of its own market intelligence functions, including through the receipt of complaints.
-The CMA has a dedicated Mergers Intelligence Committee responsible for monitoring non-notified merger activity and liaising with other competition authorities, and is increasingly focusing on this.
-The CMA merger intelligence guidance explains when merging companies, that do not propose to notify their transaction, should submit a briefing note to the CMA.32 When deciding whether to call in a non-notified merger, the CMA has powers to request information from the parties and will also accept submissions from the parties on jurisdictional, de minimis and substantive issues.
+The CMA has a dedicated Mergers Intelligence Committee responsible for monitoring non-notified merger activity and liaising with other competition authorities.
+The CMA's newly re-issued merger intelligence guidance explains when merging companies, that do not propose to notify their transaction, should submit a briefing note to the CMA.28 When deciding whether to call in a non-notified merger, the CMA has powers to request information from the parties and will also accept submissions from the parties on jurisdictional, de minimis and substantive issues.
 The CMA is willing to give an informal indication that it does not at that point in time intend to call in a merger.

-As at 1 March 2020, the Committee had reviewed over 700 transactions during the 2019–2020 financial year.
-This is an increase on the previous years, during which 600 to 650 cases were reviewed.
-Fourteen Phase I investigations were launched during the financial year as a result of the Committee's review of those transactions.
-Three of these cases resulted in a Phase II investigation.
+As at 1 March 2021, the Committee had reviewed over 550 transactions during the 2020–2021 financial year.
+Seven Phase I investigations were launched during the financial year as a result of the Committee's review of those transactions, although none of them resulted in a Phase II investigation.

 As noted above, the fact that a merger has been completed does not prevent the CMA from investigating and referring it for a Phase II investigation or accepting UILs.
 While the substantive assessment of anticipated and completed mergers ought to be identical, the CMA can be expected to impose interim orders while it considers a completed merger.
 In addition to ordering the parties to stop any integration that might constitute pre-emptive action, the CMA may also require the parties to unwind any integration steps that have already taken place.